lsst-sqre/sqr-069/index.rst

 InfluxDB tokens
 ---------------

-Gafaelfawr contains support for minting authentication tokens for InfluxDB 1.x.
+Gafaelfawr used to contain support for minting authentication tokens for InfluxDB 1.x.
 This version of InfluxDB_ expects a JWT (using the ``HS256`` algorithm) created with a symmetric key shared between the InfluxDB server and the authentication provider.

 .. _InfluxDB: https://www.influxdata.com/

+We never ended up using the Gafaelfawr integration, instead using username and password because it was easier to manage across deployments.
-InfluxDB 2.0 dropped this authentication mechanism, so we do not expect to continue using it indefinitely.
+InfluxDB 2.0 then dropped this authentication mechanism, so we removed the Gafaelfawr support.
-It therefore isn't mentioned in the design or implementation documents.
+Hopefully, future InfluxDB releases will be able to use the OpenID Connect support.

 Storage
 =======